bidah/nextjs-waitlist/README.md

 ### Rodrigo Figueroa

-Follow Rodrigo Figueroa, creator of `uni-stack` for updates on the project and universal app development on [x/twitter](https://twitter.com/bidah)
+Follow Rodrigo Figueroa for updates on the project and universal app development on [x/twitter](https://twitter.com/bidah)

 ## License